tongnie/tongnie.github.io/_pages/about.md

 ======
 <div style="max-height: 500px; overflow-y: auto; padding: 10px; border: 1px solid #eee; border-radius: 5px;">
 <ul>
   <li>📢 Jul.
+2025: Our previous work on graph-based large-scale spatiotemporal forecasting has been accepted at IEEE TII🎉!
+Paper will be online soon~  </li>
-2025: Our paper on <a href="https://doi.org/10.48550/arXiv.2505.00972">LLM-based online safety-critical scenario generation</a> is preprinted on arXiv!
+  <li>📢 Jul.
+2025: Our paper on <a href="https://doi.org/10.48550/arXiv.2505.00972">LLM-based online safety-critical scenario generation</a> is accepted by ITSC 2025!
 See you in Gold Coast🎉 </li>
   <li>📢 Jun.
 2025 [NEWS]: Our survey LLM4Tr has been published online at <a href="https://www.sciencedirect.com/science/article/pii/S3050860625000031">Artificial Intelligence for Transportation (AIT)</a> as an Inaugural Issue! 🔥 AIT is a new flagship journal in transportation led by COTA.
 A new venue for us to contribute research on AI in transportation studies! </li>
   <li>📢 Jun.
 2025: LLM-Attacker (LLM-based safety-critical scenario generation of AVs) has been accepted at <a href="https://ieeexplore.ieee.org/abstract/document/11047235">IEEE TITS</a> ! 🎉 🔥</li>
   <li>📢 May 2025: Our paper on <a href="https://doi.org/10.48550/arXiv.2505.00972">LLM-based online safety-critical scenario generation</a> is preprinted on arXiv! 🔥</li>